Boutonniere Deformity: Muscle, Joint Disorder | Causes and Treatment

 What is Boutonniere Deformity ?

-A boutonniere deformity occurs when there has been an injury to the tendons, which are responsible for the straightening of the middle joint of the fingers.
-It means that the middle joint of your fingers is not flexible enough to straighten completely.
-This can happen to anyone who has had an injury to the tendons of the fingers.
-In rare cases, the deformity can occur in your toes, if injured.
+A boutonniere deformity occurs when you have an injury to the tendons, which are responsible for straightening the fingers' middle joint.
+This can happen to anyone who has damaged the tendons of the fingers.
+In rare cases, deformity can occur in your toes.

 Here is a simple guide to Boutonniere deformity, its causes, and treatments.